 NEXT UP ON this.

-Today’s young women, who’ve grown up pursuing any dream they choose, might believe the feminist battle has been won.
-Yet as President Trump took his place in the White House, women all over the world stepped out in force to protest his sexist, vulgar and derogatory attitude.
+It’s easy to assume that the feminist battle has been won and the fight was a historic one.
+Yet, we don’t need to look much further back than 2017 when President Trump took his place in the White House and women all over the world stepped out in force to protest his sexist, vulgar and derogatory attitude.
 There is a real fear that the work that’s been done in the past to fight sexual harassment, and promote workplace equality and reproductive rights, is being destroyed.
 Despite this, many women are reporting that they no longer identify as feminists.

 According to Dr Tanja Luckins, Unit Chair of Sex, Race and Australia’s People at Deakin University, ‘Feminists in 1970s Australia were a brave bunch.
 Then again, they had a lot to confront.’
 She believes historian Miriam Dixson, author of 1976’s The Real Matilda, perfectly sums up the landscape at that time: ‘Australian women, women in the land of mateship, the “ocker” keg-culture, come pretty close to top rating as “doormats of the Western world”.’

 Dr Luckins credits feminists such as Dixson, Anne Summers and Elizabeth Reid with helping to change the attitudes and laws associated with sexual harassment and discrimination, among other things.
 But how much have things improved today for women?
 Given women are increasingly adopting positions of power in business, it might seem workplace equality is increasing, for example.
 And yet a recent blog post by former Uber employee Susan Fowler highlights the harassment she experienced, and indicates that we are far from achieving a level playing field.